ms Westerdam accidents and incidents

 |25 June 2015||Crew / Passenger Deaths|

-On June 25, 2015, the pilot and 8 cruise passengers died in a plane crash accident on a sponsored by Holland America shore excursion in southeast Alaska.
-The tour airplane crashed into a cliff near Ella Lake, approx 20 ml / 30 km northeast of Ketchikan AK.
+(Alaskan tour plane crash) On June 25, 2015, the pilot and 8 cruise passengers died in a seaplane crash accident on a sponsored by Holland America shore excursion in southeast Alaska.
+The floatplane crashed into a cliff near Ella Lake, approx 20 ml / 30 km northeast of Ketchikan AK.

 The seaplane (aka pontoon plane) was chartered through the tour company Promech Air.
 All passengers killed in the Alaskan flightseeing excursion were of US origin – residents of the states California, Maryland, Nevada and Oregon.
 The seaplane was flying in an unregulated territory and in poor weather (limited visibility).